crowdfavorite-mirrors/wp-wp-filebase/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=wpfilebase%40fabi%2eme&item_name=WP-Filebase&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&bn=PP%2dDonationsBF&charset=UTF%2d8
 Tags: filebase, filemanager, file, files, manager, upload, download, downloads, downloadmanager, traffic, widget, filelist, list, thumb, thumbnail, attachment, attachments, category, categories, media, template, ftp, http, mp3, id3
 Requires at least: 3.1
-Tested up to: 3.3.1
+Tested up to: 3.4.1
-Stable tag: 0.2.9.13
+Stable tag: 0.2.9.18

-Adds a powerful downloads manager supporting file categories, download counter, widgets, sorted file lists and more to your WordPress blog.
+Adds a powerful download manager supporting file categories, downloads counter, widgets, sorted file lists and more to your WordPress blog.

 == Description ==

-WP-Filebase is an allround file manager for Wordpress.
+WP-Filebase is an all-round file manager for Wordpress.
-It keeps files structured in categories, offers a template system to create sortable, paginated file lists and can sideload files from other websites.
+It keeps files structured in categories, offers a template system to create sortable, paginated file lists and can sideload files from another web site.
-The plugin is made for easy management of many files and consistent output using templates.
+The Plugin is made for easy management of many files and consistent output using templates.

 With WP-Filebase you can...